Corporate Governance

 Major Themes

-- Determination of candidates for directors and corporate auditors, as well as the CEO and other members of the management team
+- Determination of candidates for directors and Audit & Supervisory Board members, as well as the CEO and other members of the management team

 - Matters pertaining to repurchase and cancellation of own shares